Epson & Sports

 Just as athletes work day in and day out to gradually hone and elevate their skills, Epson has always tried to scale new technological heights, and has grown as it has overcome the various technical barriers it has faced.

-Epson first began sponsoring sports when, as a member of the Seiko Group, it was named the official timekeeper of the Tokyo Olympics.
+Epson first began sponsoring sports when Seiko was selected to serve as the official timekeeper of the Tokyo Olympics, at the time Suwa Seikosha Co., Ltd. (now Seiko Epson Corporation) as a member of the Seiko Group.
 The company's mission: to measure and record times more accurately and faster than ever before.

 Summoning the combined strength of the technologies then in its portfolio, Epson developed devices for this global sporting event that would lay the foundation for subsequent growth.